mrjuda/setup-env/README.md

   - With the project open in vscode, open the VSCODE TERMINAL
   - Initial SYNC/PUSH to the GitHub repository:
   - `git push --set-upstream origin main` (make sure there are no errors)

-  > If you get any error, make sure you connect your local Git instalation to your remote Github repository properly.
+  > If you get any errors, make sure you connect your local Git instalation to your remote Github repository properly.

   - Create a new branch > Add > Commit > Push:
   - `git checkout -b repoSetup` >> `git push --set-upstream origin repoSetup`
   - Open LICENSE file > ADD A BLANK LINE to the end of the file > Save > Add: Commit: Push